Cooking is one of my passions. I like to make simple, nutritious, and tasty foods at home.

 - 1/2 teaspoon salt, or to taste

 - 4 tablespoon oil + ghee or oil alone, for shallow frying the entire dough

 - Wash and prepare vegetables as directed.
 Boil potatoes.
 Remove the outer skin.
 Mash, keep aside.
 Cook all the other vegetables in a pressure cooker without adding any water or liquid.
 Combine mashed potato and cooked vegetables.

 - Add red chili powder, coriander-cumin powder (optional), garam masala powder, sugar, salt, and torn bread slices to the vegetable mix.
-Mash them together, make a firm dough.
-If you find it loose, add a few slices of bread.
+Mash it all together, making a firm dough.
+If you find it's too wet or loose, add more bread.

-- Pinch out a big lemon-sized piece of dough.
-Make the cutlet by pressing the dough into your palm.
-You can shape it either oval or love/heart shape.
-Coat them with the semolina-breadcrumbs mix.
-Heat two teaspoons of oil and ghee mix in a pan.
+- Heat two teaspoons of oil and ghee mix in a pan.
 Fry the cutlets in a shallow bath of oil, turning over when one side looks brown.
 You want both sides to get that perfect golden-brown color.
 This may take about four minutes on medium-high.
 You can cook 4-5 cutlets in one batch.
 Repeat the procedure for all your cutlets.